All Episodes

 He sure did, Sean.

-Um and thank you for having me on the program.
+And thank you for having me on the program.

 It's good to be here.

-Um he sure did.
+He sure did.

-And uh it's not just political, it's also financial.
+And it's not just political.

 In fact, I would make the statement that the United States intelligence community is the most infected component of government because it hides behind secrecy by law.

-And it makes it convenient to hide all the uh undercurrents of financial interest between people, organizations, and major corporations.
+And it makes it convenient to hide all the undercurrents of financial interest between people, organizations, and major corporations.

 So it's political and it's financial.